rameshgchavan/stb-crm-frontend/README.md

 - #### /`forms`/`packageForm`
      - /`index.jsx`

-This is a root component and renders three components CustomerSection, FilterSection and PackageSection.
+This is a root component and renders tow components CustomerSection and PackageSection.

-- #### /`forms`/`packageForm`
-     /`FilterSection.jsx`

-This component filters transactions of selected year and month that has chosen by user

 - #### /`forms`/`packageForm`
      - /`CustomerSection.jsx`, /`PackageSection.jsx`